-Animals Infested.-Man, horse, ox, hog, dog, cat, and bird.
+Animals Infested.-Man, horse, ox, hog, dog, cat, sheep, and bird.

 Symptoms.-The affected spot is at first red; it gradually enlarges and is covered with a thin, grayish scale, under which is found serum.
 The hair is cut off at the surface as a result of the invasion of the skin by the fungi.
 The circumference is red, while the older inner portion assumes a grayish color.
 The condition is accompanied by itching; the animal rubs and scratches itself.
+Common in U. S.